paulipa/sico-wiki/community/partner-corporations.md

 Hila Kashada
 Ragnar Voll

-## [Aegis Reforged [AEGRF]](/community/coalition-corporations/aegrf)
-Aegis Reforged is an emerging Nullsec PvP and industry corporation based in immensea.
-We mine, build, sell, hunt and destroy to fuel the circle of life in New Eden.
-Being in one of the most hotly contested regions of space, our team of veterans from all walks of life have no shortage of experience and content to share.
-Have you got what it takes to thrive on the front lines?
-- Location: Null Sec
-- Timezone: US/EU/AU
-- Null Sec PvP
-- Industry
-- Contact: Harnaget Ostus

-## [FW Scuad [FWS] ](/community/coalition-corporations/fws)
-FW Scuad is the oldest spanish-speaking corporation active in New Eden.
-We'be been fighting in most of the big battles that happened in the last 15 years.
-We are the first ones in the battlefield and the last ones to stay alive.
-We never retreat, no matter the cost.
-We have trained great pilots among the years that have stamped their seal in New Eden story.
-If you want to join the spanish legend of New Eden come and talk to us.
-Our ingame channels are FWS & FWCEFLES.
-- Language: Spanish
-- Location: Null Sec
-- Timezone: Global
-- PVP
-- Mining & Industry
-- Contact: Selenix

 ## [Stain Train [W00--]](/community/coalition-corporations/woo)
 Are you looking for a newb friendly/old school no BS/no Drama kinda group?
 Well look no further we have the group for you!
 Stain Train is looking for players of all skill levels new to experienced to join our tanks today!
 NPC Stain is where we are staged with multiple opportunities for new and old players to learn and grow.
 Join our public today "Big Yikes Public".
 - Location: Null Sec